dsp-jetpack/JetPack/doc/deployment_guide.md

 ### Downloading and Extracting Automation Files

 The following procedure installs the required configuration files and scripts used to build the collateral (osp_ks.img) to begin deploying the solution.
-This system must be a RHEL 7.6 system and is only used to build up the initial kickstart file.
+This system must be a RHEL 7.6 system and is only used to build the initial kickstart file.
 It will not be used again as it is a one-time use, and will not be allocated permanently in the customer's OpenStack deployment.

 1. Log into your RHEL 7.6 system as user root.
 2. Download the JetPack-automation-13.0.tgz to the /root directory.